saytat/Notebooks/2015-04-01-design-copy.md

 **Core Idea**
 Life as travel, even when not travelling.
 Birthday as a train station (not airport - they are heidius) to alight on, not a temporary destination, but the station to step into another place. (it can also be the station you missed by sleeping through the night).

+THE END: and now, shut down this screen and leave the screen world.

 **Elements**
 +	Train and cycle as metaphors.
 +	Poems and rhymes as quotations.
 (Look up that fb page with polish quotes).
 Use Szymborszka